 5.12.2.3 BPA shall have the right in its sole discretion to implement the upgrades, replacements and changes described in sections 5.12.2.3(1) through 5.12.2.3(3) only to the extent it determines such implementation is consistent with the Slice product as described in section 5.1, and only after: (1) such implementation and related testing is reviewed and discussed by the SIG; and (2) such upgrades, replacements and changes have been subjected to testing as determined by BPA to be relevant and sufficient to demonstrate that each upgrade, replacement, or change functions as intended and does not cause any other portion of the SCA to malfunction.
 Such implementation by BPA shall not be subject to approval by the SIG.
 Notwithstanding BPA’s sole discretion to implement such upgrades, replacements and changes, «Customer Name» may dispute BPA’s determination of consistency with section 5.1 regarding any such upgrades, replacements, and changes, in accordance with section 22.
 If as a result of a dispute resolution process such upgrade, replacement, or change is determined to be inconsistent with section 5.1, then BPA, «Customer Name», and other members of the SIG shall consult to identify modifications that make such upgrade, replacement, or change consistent with section 5.1, and BPA shall promptly implement such modifications.

-(1) BPA may change, upgrade or replace the Slice Computer Application as necessary to produce results that reasonably represent the energy production, peaking, storage, or ramping capability of the Tier 1 System.
+(1) BPA may change, upgrade or replace the SCA as necessary to produce results that reasonably represent the energy production, peaking, storage, or ramping capability of the Tier 1 System Resources.

-(2) BPA may change, upgrade or replace the Slice Computer Application as necessary to maintain functionality with BPA’s internal business processes and systems.
+(2) BPA may change, upgrade or replace the SCA as necessary to maintain functionality with BPA’s internal business processes and systems.

-(3) BPA may determine how Operating Constraints are translated into Simulator Parameters for application within the Slice Computer Application, and in a manner that reflects in the Slice Computer Application the impacts of such Operating Constraints on the Tier 1 System.
+(3) BPA may determine how Operating Constraints are translated into Simulator Parameters for application within the SCA, and in a manner that reflects in the SCA the impacts of such Operating Constraints on the Tier 1 System.

-5.12.2.4 Subject to the procedures set forth below and except as otherwise provided in section 5.12.2.3, BPA or any Slice Customer may propose changes to the Slice Computer Application.
-Any such proposal shall be made in writing and be provided to all members of SIG.
+5.12.2.4 Subject to the procedures set forth below and except as otherwise provided in section 5.12.2.3, BPA or any Slice Customer may propose changes to the SCA.
+Any such proposal shall be made in writing and be provided to all members of the SIG.
 The proposal shall state the change or changes proposed, the reasons for such proposed change or changes, the expected impacts or benefits, and the time frame of implementation.

 5.12.2.5 Following receipt of written notice proposing a change to the SCA pursuant to section 5.12.2.4, the SIG chairperson shall convene the SIG to discuss such proposed change(s).
 The SIG shall decide, using its normal rules of procedure, the type of analysis (if any) that should be performed on the proposed change(s), and, as applicable, whether the proposed change(s) shall be further considered.